 The game of volleyball gets a lot more slap-happy with the release of Goin’ Yumbo Games Slappyball.
 Swapping out players for oversized hands, is this three-on-three sports game an ace?

-Slappyball Review
+Slappyball Guide

 Those who have spent some time on the beach are no doubt familiar with the rules of volleyball.
 Being true to its video game roots, Slappyball changes up the core foundation of the game for its rendition.
 Six-on-six teams are cut down to three-on-three, players can hit the ball an unlimited amount of times, balls bounce off of walls, and the point system has been adjusted ever-so-slightly.
 There’s also a point circle on each side, which dishes out three points if the ball lands in it.
 It goes for the NFL Blitz and NBA Jam-style approach of sports games, and it pays off in dividends.